-They spoke to Rafa Nadal and Roger Federer as teenagers before they went onto win 36 grand slam titles between them.
-In this video uploaded 5 years ago, TWS spoke to an 18-year old Sloane Stephens and the opening line is eerily prophetic.
+They spoke to Nadal and Federer as teenagers before they went onto win 36 grand slam titles between them.
+In this video from 2011, Trans World Sport spoke to an 18-year old Sloane Stephens and the opening line is eerily prophetic.

 Okay, so it’s more of a freakout look than a pose but you get the idea.
-That of course was at the 2017 US Open final when she beat Madison Keys in straight sets 6-3 6-0 and shared a heartfelt hug with Keys at the net after a reserved celebration.
+That of course was at the 2017 US Open final when she beat Madison Keys in straight sets, 6-3 6-0.
+She shared a heartfelt hug with Keys at the net after a reserved celebration.

-From August 2017, she reached the semifinals in Toronto and Cincinnati and jumped up to #83, the biggest jump of any player on the tour.
-From there, she swept through the field at Flushing Meadows and by the Monday after her first grand slam win, she was up to #15.
+In August 2017, she reached the semifinals in Toronto and Cincinnati and jumped up to #83.
+Entering the US Open, she swept through the field and took the title.
+The morning after her first grand slam win, she was up to #15.
 That’s 923 places in a month.

-She currently finds herself in the semifinals of Roland Garros after a shock 1st round exit in Melbourne in January and her performances on clay have put her forward as a dark horse for the title if she can overcome Madison Keys again.
+She currently finds herself in the semifinals of Roland Garros after a shock 1st round exit in Melbourne in January.
+Her performances on clay have put her forward as a dark horse if she can overcome Madison Keys again.

 But for the moment, enjoy this trip down memory lane and stream the video below.